Project Information

 To analyze the video-taped lessons a coding manual was developed that assesses the quality of classroom discourse on the following four quality dimensions:

-On request, we will gladly provide this video coding manual: dialogue@edu.tum.de.
+On request, we will gladly provide this video coding manual: dialogue(at)edu.tum.de.